mindarc/backend-assessment/app/code/GoogleFeed/README.md

 Format is from https://support.google.com/merchants/answer/160589?hl=en#

 Note: shipping settings were omitted as this is better configured through here: https://support.google.com/merchants/answer/6069284

+Update: Added controller that displays XML data as an array.
+Can be accessed via <magento_url>/googlefeed/feed

 ## Installation
 \* = in production please use the `--keep-generated` option